Generalized soap bubbles and the topology of manifolds with positive scalar curvature: Proof of Theorem

 The final term vanishes since $\partial\hat M_3$ consists of spheres, by Lemma \ref{lem:hat-cA-3-crit-pts}.
 Thus we conclude that $H_2(\hat M_3,\partial M_3) = 0$.
 Lefschetz duality (cf.\ \cite[Theorem 3.43]{Hatcher2002AlgebraicTopology}) implies that $H^1(\hat M_3) = 0$, so the universal coefficients theorem implies that $H_1(\hat M_3)$ is torsion.
 This is a contradiction, finishing the proof. \end{proof}

-We now show how to dice $\hat M_3$ by free boundary $\mu$-bubbles of controlled diameter and boundary behavior.
+We now show how to inductively dice $\hat M_3$ by finitely many (guaranteed by the condition (1) below, since $\hat M_3$ is compact) free boundary $\mu$-bubbles of controlled diameter and boundary behavior.
 Fix $p$ in the interior of $\hat M_3$.
 For technical reasons, we start by choosing $\Omega_1 = B_\ep(p)$, chosen so that $B_\ep(p)$ is contained in the interior of $\hat M_3$.
 Assume that we have chosen regions

-with the following properties: \begin{enumerate} \item $\partial\Omega_{j+1}\cap\partial\Omega_j = \emptyset$, \item each component of $\Omega_{j+1}\setminus \Omega_j$ has diameter at most $10\pi$ \item any component $\Upsilon\subset \partial\Omega_j$ has $\diam \Upsilon \leq \pi$, and \item each component of $\partial\Omega_j$ is either a topological sphere or a topological disk with boundary in $\partial\hat M_3$. \end{enumerate}
+with the following properties: \begin{enumerate} \item $d_{\hat M_3}(\partial\Omega_{j+1},\partial\Omega_j) \ge \tfrac{2\pi}{3}$, \item each component of $\Omega_{j+1}\setminus \Omega_j$ has diameter at most $10\pi$ \item any component $\Upsilon\subset \partial\Omega_j$ has $\diam \Upsilon \leq \pi$, and \item each component of $\partial\Omega_j$ is either a topological sphere or a topological disk with boundary in $\partial\hat M_3$. \end{enumerate}

-Assume that $\Omega_k \neq \hat M_3$ and that there is some $p \in \hat M_3$ with $d(p,\Omega_k) > 4\pi$ (otherwise we set $\Omega_{k+1} = \hat M_3$.
+Assume that $\Omega_k \neq \hat M_3$ and that there is some $p \in \hat M_3$ with $d(p,\Omega_k) > 4\pi$ (otherwise we set $\Omega_{k+1} = \hat M_3$).